| The captioned symposium was held on January 31, 2006 at

 And for this, we need cross-sectoral discussion between ministries

+and agencies.
 Lastly, I would like to introduce the prospective situation

 of foreigner admissions for the future.
 In the Cabinet Resolution